How to Make a Cabinet Wreath with a Hanger

 Hands wrapping green painters tape around hanger ends

-Starting at the top where you twisted the wire ends, use a hot glue gun to glue the pine garland onto your wire hanger circle.
-Keep gluing all of the way around the wire, sticking the garland on as you go, until you meet up with the loose end at the top.
+Starting at the top where you twisted the wire ends, use a hot glue gun to glue the garland onto your wire hanger circle or attach it with your twist ties.
+Keep attaching the garland all of the way around the wire, sticking the garland on as you go, until you meet up with the loose end at the top.

 Hands hot gluing pine garland onto wire